 Lastly, they will go over the process for repairing the failed part or fixing the problem.
 If you elect that AC repair is better for you than purchasing an upgraded air conditioning system, the service tech will order any parts required and plan your new appointment to fix the AC.
 Or, if the necessary part is already handy on their truck, they will move forward with the air conditioning repair work with your approval.

 Always know that throughout Clearwater your system is in good hands with Midway Services.
-Our service techs are NATE-certified and have received extensive background checks so you can feel safe and sure with the men and women we send into your home.
+Our service techs are ACE-certified and have received extensive background checks so you can feel safe and sure with the men and women we send into your home.
 If you ever have any questions about your AC or what to expect with your A/C system repair, give us a call 24/7 at 727-219-2471 and we’ll be happy to walk you through the process.